Skip Ribbon Commands

 On October 11, 2017, more than 30 years after 17-year-old George Perrot was sent to prison for life for the sexual assault of a 78-year-old woman in Springfield, Massachusetts, he was exonerated because the FBI hair analysis used to convict him was scientifically flawed.

-In the first incident, 68-year-old Emily Lichwala reported that she was awakened at 3 a.m. by the sound of someone trying to break into her kitchen through a locked door.
+In the first incident, 68-year-old Emily Lichwala, who lived at 33 Covel Street reported that she was awakened at 3 a.m. by the sound of someone trying to break into her kitchen through a locked door.
 She also heard glass shatter near a breezeway door.
-Lichwala ran outside but did not encounter the intruder.
+Lichwala went outside but did not encounter anyone.
 She later discovered her purse had been taken.

-An hour later and not far away, 78-year-old Mary Prekop was awakened by her dog barking.
+An hour later and not far away, a 78-year-old woman, M.P., was awakened in her home at 27 Malibu Drive by her dog barking.
 She went to the kitchen and opened the door, but didn’t see or hear anything.
-She sat in her living room for a few minutes and then went back to bed, taking a stick with her for protection.
+She went into her living room and sat there listening.
+After a few minutes, hearing nothing further, she went back to bed, taking a stick with her for protection.

-Perrot signed a statement admitting to the purse snatching and the McNabb break-in on December 6, but initially denied involvement in the Lichwala and Prekop attacks.
+Initially, Perrot signed a statement admitting to the purse snatching and the McNabb break-in, but he denied involvement in the Lichwala and M.P incidents on November 30.

-Later, at 3 p.m., Perrot signed a statement admitting to breaking into the Lichwala and Prekop homes, but denied sexually assaulting Prekop.
+Later, at 3 p.m., Perrot signed a statement admitting to breaking into the Lichwala and M.P. homes, but denied sexually assaulting M.P.
 Detectives said that while giving his statement, Perrot became emotional, wept, and asked for a gun to commit suicide.
-He was placed on suicide watch.
+He was placed on suicide watch in the lockup.

-At 4:30 p.m., Lichwala, Prekop, McNabb, and another woman, Mae Marchand, whose home also was broken into, came to the police station and viewed a lineup that included Perrot and several police officers acting as fillers.
+At 4:30 p.m., Lichwala, M.P., McNabb, and another woman, Mae Marchand, whose home also had been broken into, came to the police station and viewed a lineup that included Perrot and several police officers acting as fillers.
 Perrot’s hair was long and curly and he had a mustache and a goatee.
-Prekop, Lichwala, and Marchand were unable to identify Perrot.
-Only McNabb identified Perrot.
+McNabb identified Perrot.
+M.P., Lichwala, and Marchand did not identify him.

-In December 1987, Perrot went to trial in Hampden County Superior Court.
-By that time, he had been convicted of the McNabb break-in and was sentenced to 10 to 12 years in prison.
+In December 1987, Perrot went to trial In Hampden County Superior Court for the break-in and sexual assault of M.N. and the break-in at Lichwala’s home.
+By that time, he had been convicted of the McNabb break-in and had been sentenced to 10 to 12 years in prison.

-Prosecutor Francis Bloom, in his opening statement, told the jury that FBI crime lab hair analyst Wayne Oakes would testify that a head hair found in Prekop’s bedroom was “absolutely” not Prekop’s and had 15 to 25 characteristics that were “identical to every characteristic of the head hair” from Perrot.
-Bloom also said that FBI crime lab analyst William Eubanks would testify that blood on a pair of gloves found in Prekop’s bedroom was consistent with Perrot’s blood, and that “every genetic marker” in blood on the bed sheet from Prekop’s bedroom was consistent with Perrot’s blood.
+Prosecutor Francis Bloom, in his opening statement, told the jury that FBI crime lab hair analyst Wayne Oakes would testify that a head hair found in M.P’s bedroom was “absolutely” not M.P.’s .
+Blook said Oakes would testify that the hair had 15 to 25 characteristics that were “identical to every characteristic of the head hair” from Perrot.
+Bloom also said that FBI crime lab analyst William Eubanks would testify that blood on a pair of gloves found in M.P.’s bedroom was consistent with Perrot’s blood, and that “every genetic marker” in blood on the bed sheet from M.P.’s bedroom was consistent with Perrot’s blood.

-Prekop was the first witness.
+M.N. was the first witness.
 She testified that she was assaulted on the floor, not on the bed.
-She said the sheet had an old bloodstain from years earlier when an ill relative stayed in the bed.
-Prekop also testified that her attacker was clean-shaven.
+She said the sheet had an old bloodstain from years earlier when a relative who was ill had stayed in the bed.
+M.P. also testified that her attacker was clean-shaven.

 Lichwala testified and said she never saw the person who broke into her home.

-Springfield detective Thomas Jarvis testified that Perrot confessed to the break-ins at the Prekop and Lichwala residences.
-The detective said Perrot denied sexually assaulting Prekop.
+Springfield detective Thomas Jarvis testified that Perrot confessed to the break-ins at the M.P. and Lichwala residences.
+The detective said Perrot denied sexually assaulting M.P.
 Jarvis also told the jury that when arrested, Perrot had a mustache and a beard.

-Eubanks testified that he analyzed two bloodstains on the bed sheet.
+Agent Eubanks testified that he analyzed two bloodstains on the bed sheet from M.P.’s home.
 He said he was unable to determine a blood type, but that on the larger stain, he identified four genetic markers.
 Eubanks said that Perrot’s blood had all four genetic markers.
-He said that the blood did not come from Prekop and “could have come from Perrot.”
-Eubanks also said he found a bloodstain on the gloves that had a genetic marker that both Prekop and Perrot had.
+He said that the blood did not come from M.P. and “could have come from Perrot.”
+Eubanks also said he found a bloodstain on the gloves that had a genetic marker that both M.P. and Perrot had.

-Oakes testified that he had conducted a microscopic comparison of the two recovered head hairs and hair from Perrot.
-He said that he excluded Prekop as the source of the hair.
+Agent Oakes testified that he had microscopically compared the two recovered head hairs with hair from Perrot.
+He said that he excluded M.P. as the source of the hair.
 He said there were “no significant differences in any of the microscopic characteristics” between the recovered hair and Perrot’s hair.

 On December 14, 1987, the jury convicted Perrot of aggravated rape, burglary and assault in a dwelling, unarmed robbery, and indecent assault and battery.
 He was sentenced to life in prison.